exced/exced.github.io.old/about.md

 ---
 ## Hi there !
 My name is Thomas, I was raised in South of France.
-I studied Computer Science and Applied Mathematics at Engineering school in France until the last year.
+I studied Computer Science and Applied Mathematics at Engineering school in France until summer 2016.
 I'm currently pursuing a double degree : M.S. in Computer Science in Canada.

 I'm looking for an internship for summer / fall 2017 as software engineer.